AOL: Direct marketing of disks

-Prior to 2006, AOL was infamous for the unsolicited mass direct mail of 31/2" floppy disks and CD-ROMs containing their software.
+Prior to 2006, AOL often sent unsolicited mass direct mail of 31/2" floppy disks and CD-ROMs containing their software.
 They were the most frequent user of this marketing tactic, and received criticism for the environmental cost of the campaign.
 According to PC World, in the 1990s "you couldn't open a magazine (PC World included) or your mailbox without an AOL disk falling out of it".

 The mass distribution of these disks was seen as wasteful by the public and led to protest groups.
 One such was No More AOL CDs, a web-based effort by two IT workers to collect one million disks with the intent to return the disks to AOL.
 The website was started in August 2001, and an estimated 410,176 CDs were collected by August 2007 when the project was shut down.

 Software

 In 2000, AOL was served with an $8 billion lawsuit alleging that its AOL 5.0 software caused significant difficulties for users attempting to use third-party Internet service providers.
 The lawsuit sought damages of up to $1000 for each user that had downloaded the software cited at the time of the lawsuit.
 AOL later agreed to a settlement of $15 million, without admission of wrongdoing.
 The AOL software then was given a feature called AOL Dialer, or AOL Connect on Mac OS X. This feature allowed users to connect to the ISP without running the full interface.
 This allowed users to use only the applications they wish to use, especially if they do not favor the AOL Browser.

 AOL 9.0 was once identified by Stopbadware as being under investigation for installing additional software without disclosure, and modifying browser preferences, toolbars, and icons.
 However, as of the release of AOL 9.0 VR (Vista Ready) on January 26, 2007, it was no longer considered badware due to changes AOL made in the software.